 Dr. Sean Markey is a Professor with the School of Resource and Environmental Management.
 His research concerns issues of local and regional economic development, rural and small-town development, community sustainability, and natural infrastructure.
-Sean continues to work with municipalities, non-profit organizations, Aboriginal communities and the business community to promote and develop sustainable forms of community and regional development.
-He serves on the Board of Directors with the Vancity Community Foundation.
+Sean continues to work with municipalities, non-profit organizations, Indigenous communities and the business community to promote and develop sustainable forms of community and regional development.
 Sean is also an Adjunct Professor with the Department of Geography at the University of Northern British Columbia.

 - Halseth, G., Markey, S., Ryser, L., Manson, D. (2016).
 Doing Community-based Research: Perspectives from the Field.
 Montreal: McGill-Queens University Press.

 - Gismondi, M., Connelly, S., Markey, S., Roseland, M. (eds.)
 (2016).
 Scaling Up: The Convergence of Social Economy and Sustainability.
 Athabasca: Athabasca University Press.

 - Markey, S., Breen, S., Lauzon, A., Gibson, R., Ryser, L., Mealy, R. (eds.)
 (2015).
 State of Rural Canada.
 Calgary: Canadian Rural Revitalization Foundation